finxol/blog/content/posts/embracing-atproto-pt-2-tangled-knot.md

 ```

 I'll have a look at branch deploys later.
-It needs a bit more manual work since the official GH Action doesn't do it for us.
+It needs a bit more manual work since the official GH Action doesn't handle it for us.

 Since spindles work slightly differently to Github Actions runners, we need to give it a list of dependencies to install.
 It's similar to the setup steps in the GH workflow to install node and pnpm.